 In both of the known attacks, Russian hackers started with routine, though still effective, hacker methods.
 One of them, according to an NSA analysis compiled in May 2017 and leaked to the Intercept, was attempted spear-phishing and simple email “spoofing,” in which someone registers an email address similar to one a victim would trust, tricking them into handing over credentials or downloading a malicious file.

-According to the leaked analysis, the hackers sent malicious emails that falsely appeared to come from Election Systems and Software, a leading US voting equipment company, to county IT workers.
+According to the leaked analysis, the hackers sent malicious emails that falsely appeared to come from VR Systems, a leading US voting equipment company, to county IT workers.
 They tried the same trick using spoof accounts mimicking two other manufacturers.

 The second known attack was what DHS has described as the scanning of 21 states’ voter registration systems.
 The attackers penetrated Arizona’s and Illinois’ databases but didn’t change any records, state officials and DHS have said.
 The attack tactic used was so simple, a former senior DHS official told BuzzFeed News, that investigators initially didn’t think a nation-state was involved.
 It was only later that Russia was identified as the likely culprit.